psciamma/Getting-and-Cleaning-Data-Course-Project/README.md

 script file:
 - 'run_analysis.R':
 ======================================
+    Reads features.txt, X_train.txt and X_test.txt into R
-    Merges the training and the test sets to create one data set, using 'features.txt' for the column labels Extracts only the measurements on the mean and standard deviation for each measurement.
+    Merges the training and the test sets to create one data set Renames columns using features for the column labels Extracts only the measurements on the mean and standard deviation for each measurement.
+    Reads training and test label files into R
-    Uses descriptive activity names to name the activities in the data set Adds subject info
-    Appropriately labels the data set with descriptive variable names.
+    Uses descriptive activity names to name the activities in the data set, adds it in a new column as a factor Reads subject info into R and adds it in a new column as a factor Appropriately labels the data set with descriptive variable names.
     Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 result files:
 ======================================
-  TBD
+- 'fulltable.csv' : all mean and standard deviation for each measurement in the training and test set, with descriptive variable names anddescriptive activity names
+- 'summarytable.csv' : summary of the above with the average of each variable for each activity and each subject.

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012